 - Rinse and soak eggs in cold water to cool.

-Step 2 – Allow hard-boiled eggs to cool completely before painting
+2. Allow hard-boiled eggs to cool completely before painting them.

 - Give your eggs time to cool completely before using paint pens to decorate them.

 3. Use paint pens to decorate Easter Eggs!

-- It’s enjoyable and easy to use extra fine-tip paint pens and metallic brush paint pens to decorate Easter eggs with children.
-Our favorite pastel paint pens are water-based, non-toxic, and super easy to use!
+- It’s enjoyable and easy to use extra fine-tip and metallic brush paint pens to decorate Easter eggs with children.
+Our favorite pastel paint pens are water-based, non-toxic, and easy to use!